 Mary Ellen partnered with fellow Vermonter Jane Winterling to support fellow sojourners increase their wellness through peer co-facilitated recovery education workshops at Vermont retreats.
 They drew on their own organic experiences to identify what kinds of strategies worked for them to prevent emotional and mental breakdowns and to maintain positive mental health.
 However, one of the participants – a woman named Jess Parker – stood up and said, “This is all well and good, but I have no idea how to organize these tools and strategies in my life.”
-Mary Ellen and Jane Winterling, a colleague who was also attending the gathering, felt challenged to respond to Jess’s common sense observation.
+Mary Ellen and Jane Winterling, a colleague who was also attending the gathering, felt challenged to respond to Jess’s common-sense observation.
 Jane and Mary Ellen worked together to develop a simple system for organizing a personal strategy with a core group of peers.
 Allan McNabb, who was one of the initial peers facilitating with Mary Ellen thought this strategy should be called a "wellness recovery action plan."
 They presented it to the group and everyone felt excited about the concept of “WRAP."
 They left the gathering with a renewed spirit of hope and optimism.